 If you haven’t downloaded this application by yourself it was most likely installed together with some free software that you were installing.
 Although users are able to detect this attempt to install additional application, very often they just hit on Next button without following what installation steps say.
 This is a common mistake that should not be made.
 You can avoid many unwanted programs if you are more careful about your installations.

 Note.
 DuckDuckGO is fully legitimate privacy browser engine.
 You should not be concerned with its safety on itself and many people use it for privacy concerns (it does not track the users as major search engines do).
+However, we have discovered that some not-so legitimate websites, like MyHomePage.pro browser hijacker or Mybrowserhome.com virus, use DuckDuckgo engine for searches and links to this website.
+It should not be a major security concern while there are no links to unreliable websites on Duckduckgo.com website.

 Remove Duckduckgo.com from your browser if you haven’t installed it by yourself.
 Go to Control Panel -> Add and Remove programs list and uninstalling it from there.
 It is important that you remove all other programs installed with the hijacker, as some of them might redownload or reset back browser settings.
 Scan your computer with anti-malware application to detect the virus.
 You should also check browser extensions for Internet Explorer, Mozilla Firefox and Google Chrome.
 If you do not see IDuckduckgo.com listed, you should use other anti-malware tools.
 Uninstalling the program from your computer doesn’t change your search providers.
 You will have to do it manually by yourself.
 Depending on the browser you are using, follow the instructions below: